 Non-surgical cosmetic treatments like facial fillers are becoming hugely popular, but what are facial fillers?
 How do they work?
-And is it the same as Botox?
+And is it the same as Neurotoxin?
 We explain the science behind the cosmetic advance that is allowing men and women to subtly sculpt their faces to the very best advantage.

 The Why and How of Facial Fillers